Standards for Complex Scripts

 At present, it seems that Unicode is going to remain de-facto standard for decades!
 So it is very important that operating systems and programs (like word processor) should be able to handle Unicode text properly.

-Before Unicode, Indians were keeping Indic Akṣhars in place of Latin letters as there was no support for Indic scripts at operating system's level.
+Before Unicode, Indian Govt. came up with ISCII (Indian Script Code for Information Interchange) but no computer system supported it!
+So Indians were keeping Indic Akṣhars in place of Latin letters.
+There was no support for Indic scripts at operating system's level.

 Text Processing means analysing key-strokes (being entered in input devices like keyboard), storing (saving) and rendering (displaying ) text.
 'Storing' and 'transferring' international text is easy if standard coding i.e. Unicode is followed.
 So, most of the operating systems can store text of any script.